wp-plugins/flyzoo/readme.txt

 Chat with your customers for **live support** with **real time visitor monitoring** and engage your community in **chat rooms**.

-Features include: color customization, visitors monitoring, online & offline greeting messages, private chat, chat rooms, avatars, chat history, moderation, emoticons and much more...
+Features include: color customization, visitors monitoring, online/offline greeting messages, private chat, chat rooms, avatars, chat history, moderation, emoticons and much more...

 ####Flyzoo Live Chat####